 Examining data from other countries is useful in selecting a range of ultimate assumptions for the low-cost and high-cost alternatives.
 Historical TFRs during the period 1980-2021 that were reported to the Organisation for Economic Co-operation and Development (OECD) are shown for 24 countries in table 1.2.
-The TFRs for the most recent year shown in the table range from 1.2 for Spain and China to 2.0 for India.
-After India, the highest TFR is 1.8 for Mexico and
+The TFRs for the most recent year shown in the table range from 1.2 for China and Spain to 2.0 for India.
+After India, the highest TFR is 1.8 for France and Mexico.
+Although the TFR in the industrialized countries has been observed at levels as low as the 1.2 to 1.5 range, the cultural and economic climate in the U.S. makes it highly unlikely that our TFR will remain below a level of 1.60 for any sustained period.
+Thus, the Trustees assume an ultimate TFR for the high-cost scenario of 1.60 children per woman.
+Using the range of experience for the United States and other countries as a guide, the Trustees assume an ultimate TFR for the low-cost scenario of 2.10 children per woman.
+The ultimate period TFR is reached in 2050 for all alternatives.
+The ultimate period TFR in the 2024 Trustees Report was reached in 2040 for all alternatives.